th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/configuration.md

 So choose NanoTTS or one of the TTS you want.
 When you use nano TTS you only need to setup the language the available languages are ``en-US``, ``en-GB``, ``de-DE``, ``es-ES``, ``fr-FR`` and ``it-IT``.

 ## 7. Audio Playing
 Please choose aplay.
-When you follow [step 2](/pages/installation/manual/setup-software#step-2) of the [audio configuration](/pages/startup/setup-software#2-configure-audio), you audio is already configured.
+When you follow [step 2](/pages/installation/manual/setup-software#step-2) of the [audio configuration](/pages/installation/manual/setup-software#2-configure-audio) your audio is already configured.

 ## 8. Dialogue Management